dart-lang/language/working/1426-extension-types/feature-specification-views.md

 The static analysis of `invokeViewMethod` is that it takes exactly three positional arguments and must be the receiver in a member access.
-The first argument must be a type name that denotes a view declaration, the next argument must be a type argument list, together yielding a view type _V_.
+The first argument must be a type name `View` that denotes a view declaration, the next argument must be a type argument list, together yielding a view type _V_ (*the type argument list may be empty, to handle the non-generic case*).
 The third argument must be an expression whose static type is _V_ or the corresponding instantiated representation type (defined below).
-The member access must be a member of `V` or an associated member of a superview of `V`.
+The member access must access a member of the declaration denoted by `View`, or an associated member of a superview of that view declaration, or a member added by a view extension.

-*Superviews and associated members are specified in the section 'Composing view types'.*
+*Superviews and associated members are specified in the section 'Composing view types'.
+View extensions are specified in the section 'View extensions'.*

 If the member access is a method invocation (including an invocation of an operator that takes at least one argument), it is allowed to pass an actual